 Terms and conditions

 The supply of any goods or services should always be based on the college’s terms and conditions, rather than those of the supplier.
 If you buy through a consortium or a framework agreement, the terms and conditions will already have been agreed.

-Public sector and EU procurement regulations are strict and the consequences for not adhering to them can be severe.
+Public sector and procurement regulations are strict and the consequences for not adhering to them can be severe.
 If you are buying goods and services that cannot be bought through a consortium and whose value exceeds a certain threshold, appropriate suppliers must be invited to tender for the supply.
-These thresholds refer to the total value of a contract, so if the contract lasts three years and its worth exceeds the threshold over the course of those three years the EU public sector tendering rules would have to be complied with.
+These thresholds refer to the total value of a contract, so if the contract lasts three years and its worth exceeds the threshold over the course of those three years the PCR tendering rules would have to be complied with.